Special Presenters at the 2019 Show

 A Little History:

 KGMS started back in 1957, with their first Rock & Mineral Show held in 1958.
-With the exception of one year, KGMS has had a Rock and Mineral show every year since 1958.
+With the exception of two years, KGMS has had a Rock and Mineral show every year since 1958.
+No show was held in 2020 due to the Covid19 virus.

 When established the focus of KGMS was on members having fun.
-By 1969 the Society had taken up community service activities, supporting geology in schools and started the WMU earth science student grants.
+By 1969 the Society had taken up community service activities, supporting geology in schools and started the WMU earth science student grants - the Society became "fun with a purpose".

 In the 50 -70's Rock and Mineral Clubs flourished, as did the Rock and Mineral Shows.
 In the 70's Rock shops doted the USA lanscape.
 Before it closed (in the 80's?)
 Peck's Rock Shop in Battle Creek billed itself as the largest rock shop in the USA.